UTAUT Model Determinants, Questionnaire and Explanation

 Facilitates Editor

 The editors can modify the headline easily if it is necessary.
 The headline should be based on the main point of the story.
 Hence, the editor can rewrite the headline based on the news lead, and they do not need the whole report.
-Sometimes, editors cut unnecessary info from the news tail.
+Sometimes, editors cut unnecessary info from the news Tail.
 The inverted pyramid style assists them in modifying news quickly.

 Improve Writer Performance